 Why Using Summer Themed Vocabulary Is Beneficial For Language Therapy

 Choosing vocabulary words that align with the summer theme helps students remember them better!
 They can draw on their own experiences when recalling the vocabulary words and use examples from the books that you read them about summer!
 Summer is also a theme that all kids have experienced, so they can relate a lot better to the vocabulary and content surrounding that theme.
 You can also teach word relationships and word associations for these themes which is an evidence based strategy for building vocabulary!
 I love doing word webs to discuss word associations for the beach, camping, fourth of July, summer, and vacation!
 With word relationships, you can take a word such as “popsicle” and think of a descriptive word for the word such as “sweet”.
 Then, the students can think of an antonym for “sweet”.
+My Summer vocabulary and grammar activities for K-2 pair well with most summer books that allow students those extra exposures to summer vocabulary that they need.
+Did you know that kids with language impairments need up engage with new words up to 32 times to master it!?
+I figure if I am working on the same seasonal themes as the teachers, then that increases those vocabulary opportunities.

 There are waaaayyy more language skills that you can target with books using summer themed vocabulary.
 I love teaching inferencing, predicting, grammar, articulation carryover, story retell and comprehension!
 Here are some books to teach summer vocabulary that I love incorporating in my speech therapy lessons (amazon affiliate links included).